UX Illustration Brings Together Content, Visuals and Function

 Newer fields of illustration are, of course, no exception.
 As a UX illustrator at Wix, I see written copy as indispensable to my work.
 In fact, everything I do is in response to content.
 Not unlike children’s books or editorial illustration, I look to evoke new meanings and spark crystal clear insights by the coming together of words and illustrations.

+In UX design, illustrations help walk users through a website or app, adding to their overall experience and clarifying the product's message.
 But what makes UX illustration unique is that my audience – a person in the midst of creating their online art store, or releasing their design portfolio to the world, for example – is not looking to indulge in a nuanced reading experience.
 They are, however, looking for a friendly and reliable guide to lead them through the task at hand – and that’s precisely what UX illustration is meant to do.

 Good UX illustration is, first and foremost, a form of communication, meant to walk users through the actions they wish to perform online.
 Accompanied by the right copy, an illustration can ease out pain points, explain the importance of this step or the other, and cultivate a feeling of achievement, like getting a little gold star for a job well done.